 Presentation topic: the 5-step process to becoming a better presenter

 3. Body postures

 5. Advanced techniques

 Then your audience know you’re at the middle of the presentation.

 Things to remember

-5. Keep it simple: some people will say, but, my PPT is too technical, I can’t delete half of the content in here!
-You don’t have to, regroup ideas to group of bigger ideas they belong two.
+Well you don’t have to, regroup ideas to group of bigger ideas they belong two.
 Batch by categories.
 Be concise, don’t write long sentences you’ll have difficulty (and your audience too) to read.

 Think ”so what?”